Filipinos in Bahrain: Society and culture

 In October 1994, the Philippine School Bahrain was established to serve the overseas Filipino community.
-The school currently has nearly 900 students in three separate schools: a pre-school, an elementary school, and a secondary school all housed in three separate buildings in the Kanoo Gardens district in Manama.
+Originally based in the Kanoo Gardens district, the school moved to its current site in the A’Ali area of Isa Town in Manama and currently has nearly 900 students in three separate schools: a pre-school, an elementary school, and a secondary school all housed in three separate buildings.
 The school is accredited by the Philippine Department of Education and is seeking accreditation by the Philippine Accrediting Association of Schools, Colleges and Universities.

 In 1998, Akmad Sakkam, the previous Filipino Ambassador to Bahrain, said that "Bahrain is the only country in the Middle East where there are no Filipinos in jail", attributing this to good diplomatic relations and a sense of understanding between the Philippine and Bahraini governments.
 However, by 2006, this number later rose 18 Filipinos in prison, the majority of them being women.
 In 2011, a Filipino man in Bahrain was convicted of "encouraging moral depravation" and jailed after cross-dressing and was later deported.

 Philippine holidays such as Independence Day, commemorating the Philippine Declaration of Independence, are celebrated in Bahrain.